open-and-sustainable/cirquant/README.md

 ### Components:

 - **ProdcomAPI**: External package that handles communication with the Eurostat PRODCOM API
+- **ComextAPI**: External package that handles communication with the Eurostat COMEXT API
 - **CirQuant**: This package, which focuses on:
-  - Fetching data using ProdcomAPI
+  - Fetching data using ProdcomAPI and ComextAPI
   - Storing data in the raw DuckDB database
   - Transforming and analyzing the data
+- **DataTransform Module**: Core transformation component that:
+  - Creates year-specific circularity indicator tables
+  - Executes PRQL queries for flexible data extraction
+  - Maps between PRODCOM and HS product classifications
+  - Calculates apparent consumption and circularity metrics

 ## Usage